longbow122/SuggestALaptopBot/README.md

 in recieving a laptop recommendation.
 This bot also contains several other utility features for the SuggestALaptop discord server.
 This bot was written in Java using [JDA](https://github.com/discord-jda/JDA) to interact with Discord's API.

+This bot is also making use of Spring and Spring Boot to expose REST endpoints for some integration with Google Forms.

 ## Documentation
 This project has not yet been documented, but once this bot has been developed to the point where it can be considered "complete", detailed documentation and video documentation regarding the use and configuration of the bot will be released.

+This section will be updated once that has been completed.

 ## Maintenance
 This project is solely maintained by [longbow122](https://github.com/longbow122), but has been left as an open source repo